 In 1996, Congress passed amendments to the Safe Drinking Water Act (SDWA) establishing the Drinking Water State Revolving Fund (DWSRF).
 Section 1452 of the SDWA authorizes the Administrator of the United States Environmental Protection Agency (EPA) to award capitalization grants to states.
+In America's Water Infrastructure Act (AWIA) of 2018, Congress formally reauthorized the DWSRF through Federal Fiscal Year (FFY) 2021.
 The amount of each state's capitalization grant is determined as a percentage of the national congressional allocation of DWSRF funding.
 Each state's percentage is based on the outcome of a Drinking Water Infrastructure Needs Survey and Assessment (DWINSA) conducted by the EPA every 4 years.
 The most recent DWINSA conducted in 2015 identified a \$4,017.7 billion needed investment in Connecticut to maintain its existing drinking water infrastructure over the next 20 years.
 This was a 12.3% increase from the \$3,578.3 billion estimated need in 2011.
-Connecticut currently receives 1% of the national allocation and is eligible to receive \$11,004,000 from the \$1,126,088,000 appropriated by Congress for Federal Fiscal Year (FFY) 2019.
+Connecticut currently receives 1% of the national allocation and is eligible to receive \$11,011,000 from the \$1,126,088,000 appropriated by Congress for Federal Fiscal Year (FFY) 2020.
+The FFY 2020 appropriation was less than the authorized amount of \$1,300,000,000.

 The Department of Public Health (DPH) is the primacy agency for Connecticut's drinking water program and the designated agency that is authorized to enter into capitalization grant agreements with the EPA, accept capitalization grant awards, and otherwise manage the DWSRF.
-This Intended Use Plan (IUP) is part of our application for the FFY 2019 Capitalization Grant.
+This Intended Use Plan (IUP) is part of our application for the FFY 2020 Capitalization Grant.
 The SDWA requires that each State annually prepare an IUP to describe how the State intends to use DWSRF program funds to support the overall goals of the DWSRF program and meet the SDWA objectives.
 This IUP highlights the State of Connecticut's ongoing improvement of the DWSRF program and seeks to further maximize the program's resources.
 The DWSRF program is an essential component of Connecticut's efforts to protect public health and improve the quality and availability of water to all its citizens.
-The IUP communicates our plans to stakeholders who include: public water systems, the public, EPA and other state agencies.
+The IUP communicates our plans to stakeholders who include public water systems, the public, EPA and other state agencies.

-The IUP discusses how DPH intends to utilize its allotment of FFY 2019 funds, state legislative funding authorizations, and unobligated project funds carried forward from previous IUPs during the State Fiscal Year (SFY) 2020 time period (July 1, 2019 - June 30, 2020).
+The IUP discusses how DPH intends to utilize its allotment of FFY 2020 funds, state legislative funding authorizations, and unobligated project funds carried forward from previous IUPs during the State Fiscal Year (SFY) 2021 time period (July 1, 2020 - June 30, 2021).
 The available funding includes unliquidated obligations (ULO) from previous federal capitalization grants.
 The IUP details the short-term and long-term goals that the DPH has developed to support the overall objectives of the DWSRF program of ensuring public health protections, complying with the SDWA, ensuring affordable drinking water, and maintaining the long-term financial health of the DWSRF.
 The IUP also provides the financial status of the DWSRF.
 Finally, the IUP describes the criteria and methods that DPH will use to distribute the funds, including the ranking criteria under which the eligible projects were ranked and placed on the fundable Project Priority List and Comprehensive Project List and the procedures that allow DPH to bypass projects on the fundable Project Priority List.